szhu57/monash-hotelbooking/README.md

 # hotel-booking using corba and rmi

 This project is an assignment of the course of distributed sysem programming.
-The main feature of this project compared with the project [monash-hotelbooking-socket](https://github.com/szhu57/monash-hotelbooking-socket.git) is using the tehnology to build the hotel booking distributed system.
+The main feature of this project compared with the project [monash-hotelbooking-socket](https://github.com/szhu57/monash-hotelbooking-socket.git) is using the tehnology of corba and rmi to build the hotel booking distributed system.

 ## System architecture